julienjpk/setmeup/README.md

 Remember to reload your SSH configuration afterwards:

-	$ systemctl reload sshd
+	$ sudo systemctl reload sshd

-## Configure provisioning sources and options
+## ⚙ Configure provisioning sources and options

 Set Me Up! looks for its configuration file in those locations, in order:

 1. The path given through the `-c` switch
 2. The *SETMEUP_CONF* environment variable.
-3. *$XDG_CONFIG_DIR/setmeup/setmeup.yml*, relative to whoever the client is logged-in as.
+3. *$XDG_CONFIG_DIR/setmeup/setmeup.yml*, relative to whoever the client is logged-in as (smu).
 4. *~/.setmeup.yml*, again, user-dependent.
 5. */etc/setmeup/setmeup.yml*
 6. */etc/setmeup.yml*

-Options 1, 3 and 4 make it possible for each user to have its own SMU configuration.
-Note that as per specification, *XDG_CONFIG_DIR* defaults to *~/.config*.
-They also allow you to configure SMU in */var/lib/setmeup*, if that's what you chose earlier.
-Option 2 is useful if you'd like to configure SMU through */etc/environment*, *~/.pam_environment* or *~/.ssh/environment*.
-The rest are what I believe to be sensible defaults.

 The configuration file itself is [YAML](https://yaml.org/).
+For the server setup above, a good location for it is */var/lib/setmeup/.config/setmeup/setmeup.yml*).

 	sources:
 	  some_local_source: